 Services for Students with Disabilities

 In accordance with the America Disabilities Act & the Vocational Rehabilitation Act, Northwest Iowa Community College is committed to providing an accessible environment which supports students with disabilities to reach their full potential.
 Accommodations are available for students who have visual, hearing, mobility, learning or other types of disabilities to insure equal access to educational opportunities.
 NCC employs an Accommodations Coordinator to work with students to develop and coordinate services based on individual student need.
 If you are a student with a disability, who requires reasonable accommodations to participate at NCC, follow the steps listed below:

-- Submit the completed application and supporting documentation to: Northwest Iowa Community College, 603 West Park Street, Sheldon, IA 51201, Attn: Accommodations Coordinator.
+2. Submit the completed application and supporting documentation to in person, online, or via mail to: Northwest Iowa Community College, 603 West Park Street, Sheldon, IA 51201, Attn: Accommodations Coordinator.
 An application is required each semester.

 Veterans Educational Benefits

 The Post 9/11 GI Bill® (Chapter 33), the Montgomery GI Bill—Active Duty (Chapter 30), the Montgomery GI Bill—Selected Reserve (Chapter 1606), the Reserve Educational Assistance Program—REAP (Chapter 1607), Veterans Affairs Vocational Rehabilitation Program (Chapter 31), Veterans Education Assistance Program—VEAP, and Survivors’ and Dependents’ Educational Assistance Program (Chapter 35) provide educational benefits for veterans attending NCC.
 Information concerning veterans’ educational benefits and applications may be obtained from NCC’s Registrar.